Charles Nicolle: Family

 Nicolle was born to Aline Louvrier and Eugène Nicolle in Rouen, France and was raised as part of a middle-class family that valued education.
 He had two other siblings – his older brother, Maurice Nicolle (a medical microbiologist, professor at the Pasteur Institute in Paris, and Director of the Bacteriological Institute of Constantinople), and his younger brother, Marcel Nicolle (an art critic).

 Nicole later married Alice Avice in 1895 and had two children, Marcelle (b.
 1896) and Pierre (b.
 1898), both of whom also went on to enter the medical field.

 Studies and career

 The earliest educational influences on Nicolle were from his father, a doctor at a Rouen hospital.
 Nicolle later received his education from the Lycée Pierre Corneille in Rouen, followed by his medical degree from the Pasteur Institute of Paris in 1893.
 At this point he returned to Rouen, as a member of the Medical Faculty until 1896 and then as Director of the Bacteriological Laboratory from 1896 to 1902.
-Around this time, Nicolle also became deaf.
+Around this time, Nicolle also became increasingly deaf.
+This impeded his interactions with patients, which motivated him to develop the laboratory side of his work.
 He did just that in 1903, when he became Director of the Pasteur Institute in Tunis and conducted his Nobel Prize-winning work on typhus, bringing Hélène Sparrow with him as laboratory chief.
 He was still director of the Institute when he died in 1936.